-The visual relationship between nearby buildings and the immediate streetscape, in terms of consistency of scale of the building, height, proportion of building's primary façade(s), rhythm of solids to voids in primary façade(s), proportions of openings within the façade(s), roof shapes, relationship of façade materials, rhythm of spaces to building(s) on street(s), site features, and/or signs such that abrupt or severe differences are avoided.
+The visual relationship between nearby buildings and the nearby streetscape, in terms of consistency of scale of the building, height, proportion of building's primary façade(s), rhythm of solids to voids in primary façade(s), proportions of openings within the façade(s), roof shapes, relationship of façade materials, rhythm of spaces to building(s) on street(s), site features, and/or signs such that abrupt or severe differences are avoided.
 Compatible projects are visually and architecturally harmonious with the predominate pattern, if one exists, of nearby buildings in the district.
-It is not the intent that all buildings in a neighborhood should look the same, but that a mix of styles and, sizes, etc. that blend together well shall be allowed, and that facade designs that predate 1930 in Design Review District 1 and 1950 in Design District 2 be encouraged, but not necessarily required.
+It is not the intent that all buildings in a neighborhood should look the same, but that a mix of styles and sizes, that blend together well shall be allowed.